Co-written and first recorded (as a demo) by Carole King (1967).

 “Diamond’s original recording was also released as a single in 1971, charting in the US and Australia.
 A revised recording, featuring additional lyrics, appeared on Diamond’s 1979 album September Morn.
 Diamond had also suggested the song to The Fifth Estate who did record ‘I’m a Believer’ as the 1967 follow-up to their hit single ‘Ding-Dong!
 The Witch Is Dead’, but it did not chart.

 “‘I’m a Believer’ was the second single release for The Monkees.
-It hit the #1 spot on Billboard Hot 100 for the week ending December 31, 1966 and remained there for seven weeks, becoming the last #1 hit of 1966 and the biggest-selling record for all of 1967.
+It hit the #1 spot on Billboard Hot 100 for the week ending December 31, 1966 and remained there for seven weeks, becoming not only the last #1 hit of 1966 but also the biggest-selling record for the whole of the next year, 1967.
 It is one of the fewer than forty all-time singles to have sold 10 million (or more) physical copies worldwide.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.